reactome/reactome_neo4j_env/README.md

-# AGR Loader Environment Documentation
+# Reactome Data Image Generation Documentation

 This repository does not follow the standard AGR branching strategy, but instead adopts a NEO4j release based branching as `neo-x.y`.
 In doing so, it supports an automatic stable GoCD build from such NEO4j versioned branch(es) for use in the staging (and production) environments, while enabling testing of new NEO4j versions on the build environment (on other branches).
 Any updates within a neo4j release should be done on the matching `neo-x.y` branch, and then merged into master.